 Her friends from her discipleship group made themselves available to support her emotionally and in practical ways.
 I was touched by how different friends made themselves available to spend time with her as she went through her grief.

-This client shared, “I think having a safe and authentic community helps me to know that I am not being judged for what I went through as I learnt to accept myself.
+This Thriver shared, “I think having a safe and authentic community helps me to know that I am not being judged for what I went through as I learnt to accept myself.
 They were willing to offer help when I needed, and accompany me when I was afraid of being alone many times during that period.”

 Authentic Christ-like communities are the best vaccine against depression.
 As Paul exhorts, “Carry each other’s burdens, and in this way you will fulfil the law of Christ” (Galatians 6:2).
 When we have safe communities to share our struggles and challenges, we receive support that provides hope and love against a spirit of despondency and feelings of isolation.